algolia/react-instantsearch/packages/react-instantsearch-hooks-server/README.md

 > `(children: React.ReactNode) => Promise<InstantSearchServerState>`

-Function that takes the component that mounts `<InstantSearchSSRProvider>` and returns the server state.
+Function that takes the component that mounts `<InstantSearch>` and returns the server state.

 **Types**